-The Greek word for “grace” in 1 Peter 4:10 is χάρις (charis).
+The Greek word for “grace” is χάρις (charis).

 Meaning of “Charis”